Maggie Beeler is a Ph.D. student whose research interests center on

 Emily is a Ph.D. candidate in the Department of Classical and Near Eastern

 Archaeology.
 She received her B.A. in Art History and Classics from the University of Rhode Island in 2009 and her M.A. from Bryn Mawr in 2011.
 She has excavated in Italy and interned at several art museums.

-Danielle Smotherman is a third year student and PhD candidate.
-Danielle earned her BA in Art History and Archaeology at the University of Missouri in 2009.
-In 2011, she received her MA in Classical and Near Eastern Archaeology from Bryn Mawr College.
+Danielle is PhD candidate in the department of Classical and Near Eastern Archaeology.
+She earned her BA in Art History and Archaeology at the University of Missouri in 2009.
+In 2011, Danielle received her MA in Classical and Near Eastern Archaeology from Bryn Mawr College.
 She has taken part in field work in England, Turkey, and Greece.
+She is currently researching for her dissertation, which will look aspects of communication on ancient Greek vase-paintings and how these visual and written elements convey meaning on multiple levels.
 Her research interests include Greek vase painting, the interconnections between ancient Greece and the Near East, and gender in the ancient world.

 Rachel is a third-year graduate student in the department of Classical and Near Eastern Archaeology.
 She earned her BA in Classical Civilization in 2011 from the University of Richmond in Virginia, and she received her MA from Bryn Mawr College in 2013.
 In the past her research has explored such issues as visual narrative, iconography, and burial practice, but she is currently preparing for her PhD examinations on the topics of Classical Athens, the urban development of Rome, Greek and Roman architectural sculpture, and the archaeology of empire.
 She has participated in fieldwork in Italy as well as in the American Academy in Rome’s Classical Summer School, and she has held internships at the Virginia Museum of Fine Arts (Richmond, VA) and the Collections Department at Bryn Mawr College.